WoollyMittens/useful-thumbnails/README.md

 **index : {integer}** - The index of the thumbnail that was selected.

 **event : {event object}** - The event object of the click.

-This is the safest way of starting the script, but allows for only one target element at a time.

 ### Methods